victorers1/personal-blog/src/content/notes/cpp-data-structures-course.md

 ### Get

-When `key` isn't present in the Hash table, returned value will be `0`.
+When `key` isn't present in the Hash table, return value will be `0`.

 ```c++
 int get(string key)